-2.8 | Community Life
+2.9 | Community Life

 ECHO provides a Christian community experience geared at personal and communal spiritual growth.
 ECHO interns are a major part of the ECHO campus community and have an opportunity to experience and participate in community living.
 Interns live, eat, work, and fellowship together, providing opportunities to learn from each other, to support and encourage each other, and to challenge each other.
-This can look like sharing rooms, bathrooms, kitchens, and community areas.

-In addition throughout the year, interns can live alongside missionaries and development workers as they stay on ECHO's campus.
+In addition, throughout the year, interns can live alongside missionaries, development workers, and volunteer teams as they stay on ECHO's campus.
 Interns help provide opportunities for some of these visitors to work side-by-side with them on projects and to point them to helpful resources.
-Interactions with students and missionary visitors can be a highlight of the internship at ECHO
+Interactions with missionary visitors, international guests, volunteers, and other visitors can be a highlight of the internship at ECHO.

-There is opportunity for interns to lead music at weekly staff devotions, have intern devotions, and lead a staff devotion at the end of intern's time.
+Interns have the opportunity to lead music and worship at weekly staff devotions, facilitate devotions with other interns, and lead a staff devotion at the end of the intern's time.
 This community life provides interns with valuable experience for helping create growth-oriented communities around the world.